eead-csic-compbio/AlloSHP/README.md

 + a path to the BED file obtained in step 2.1
 + regular expressions to match chromosome names from reference genomes used in step 2.1, can use those proposed by `WGA`

 Note that `vcf2synteny` performs several sort operations.
-With large genomes these might require local disk space to save temporary results.
+With large genomes these might require significant disk space to save temporary results.
 By default these are stored in `/tmp` but this can be changed with flag `-t`.
 The examples in the [Makefile](./Makefile) use `-t` pointing to the same **output folder** used by `WGA`, so that all files are contained there and can be safely removed if needed.